gryalphk/magnetarr/README.md

 ## 🧠 How It Works

 1. User runs a slash command in Discord
+2. Bot searches movie name in TMDB and shows it in a combobox
+3. User selects correct movie
-2. Bot sends magnet link to **qBittorrent**
+4. Bot sends magnet link to **qBittorrent** renamed using the selection (in a format of "Name (Year)")
-3. Torrent is optionally renamed
-4. Torrent category is set:
+6. Torrent category is set:
    * `radarr` for movies
    * `sonarr` for TV
-5. TMDb ID & Name (if provided) is sent to Radarr or Sonarr
+7. TMDb ID & Name is sent to Radarr or Sonarr